 2. Invest in energy-efficient appliances

 If you’re looking to buy a home, look for Energy Star certifications, which indicate a home, or the appliances within the home, meet standards set by the United States Environmental Protection Agency (EPA).
-These can include energy-efficient appliances designed to require less electricity in the kitchen, as well as HD TVs, heating and cooling devices, and doors and windows.
-Also known as smart home technology, these amenities include thermostats like the popular Nest system, which enables homeowners to create an environmentally friendly (and budget friendly) ecosystem that conserves energy for heating, cooling and lighting.
+These can include energy-efficient appliances, such as energy-efficient refrigerators, designed to require less electricity in the kitchen, as well as HD TVs, heating and cooling devices, and doors and windows.
+Also known as smart home technology, these amenities include thermostats like the popular Nest system, which enables homeowners to create an environmentally friendly (and budget-friendly) ecosystem that conserves energy for heating, cooling and lighting.

 3. Consider powering your home with solar panels